srnyndrs/srnyndrs/README.md

 -------------------------

 *   🌍  I'm based in Budapest
-*   🌱  I'm currently learning NextJS and React
+*   🌱  I'm currently improving my skills
 *   👨‍🎓  I have graduated at Budapest University of Technology and Economics
 *   🖥️  See my portfolio [here](http://srnyndrs.github.io/)